seeess1/seeess1.github.io/index.md

 <br>
 <h2>The data half</h2>

-I like Python, SQL, and maps (plus the occasional web development - like this website, for example).
+I like Python, SQL, and maps.
 I've worked with all kinds of data and worked with teams building different types of applications, like this COVID-19 tracker, for example:

 <a href="./projects"><img src="./assets/images/covid-map.gif" alt="COVID-19 Tracker"></a>
 <br>